 A bibliography of citations can also be added to the end of the book that you are writing.

 Citing your sources is an important task as I have outlined in this post.
 It does not have to be a complicated task for you and once you have done this a few times then it will become second nature to you.

-By doing this it will help you if you return to research an ancestor of yours.
+By doing this it will help you when you return to research an ancestor of yours.
 It may also help other people who are tracing your family tree.

-If you are interested in sharing any information that you have found you will need to show where you have found certain pieces of information for your ancestor.
+If you are interested in sharing any information that you have found you will need to show where you have found certain pieces of information with your ancestor.

 This will make it easy for other people to carry on your research.
-I hope in time that my descendants and my brothers descendants will carry on the work that I have started.
+I hope in time that my descendants and my brother’s descendants will carry on the work that I have started.

 Thank You and Please Leave A Comment

+I hope you enjoyed this post explaining how I cite my sources.
 If you have any questions or comments then please leave a comment below.
-I would love to hear from you.

 Please share with family and friends if you think this post will help others by using the social media buttons below.